-The Babraham Research Campus (BRC) is pleased to announce that it has been awarded a BBSRC Collaborative Training Partnership (CTP) Award for 15 PhD Studentships (5 per year for 3 years) to start in October 2022.
+The Babraham Research Campus (BRC) is pleased to announce that it has been awarded a BBSRC Collaborative Training Partnership (CTP) Award for fifteen PhD Studentships (five per year for three years) starting in October 2022.

 The BRC CTP is a joint partnership between the Babraham Institute, the BBSRC and BRC and a range of innovative tenant companies on the Campus working in the Bioscience for Health BBSRC priority area.
 The goals of the BRC CTP are (i) to train excellent PhD students in the advancing frontiers of bioscience discovery and the Bioscience for an integrated understanding of health priority areas and to provide them with a range of scientific and transferable skills; (ii) to give them ‘real-world’ experience of working in the commercial bioscience sector through their respective collaborative PhD projects and (iii) thereby train the next generation of researchers, skilled in modern techniques, critical thinking and business skills.
 The distinct features and location of the BRC will provide students with access to real-world examples of translational activity, innovation and entrepreneurship and will lead to future careers in academia, industry and science-based tech transfer and commercialisation.

 The Babraham Institute is a world-leader in fundamental biological research investigating the systems that underpin development and healthy ageing.
 It is a recognised postgraduate University Partner Institute of the University of Cambridge.
 Starting October 2022 five BRC CTP Studentships will be available leading to a University of Cambridge PhD degree.
 These studentships can be awarded for up to 4 years.